 Most adults live by the clock, so by now, you might be wondering when to start scheduling Baby’s infant activities.
-It’s true that establishing patterns in Baby’s everyday routine will help prepare her for those not-so-distant years of waking up with the birds for preschool.
-A schedule can also help to relax Baby by giving her a routine she can count on, which will do wonders for both of you in the long run.
+It’s true that establishing patterns in Baby’s everyday routine will help prepare them for those not-so-distant years of waking up with the birds for preschool.
+A schedule can also help to relax Baby by giving them a routine they can count on, which will do wonders for both of you in the long run.

 Will this be tough?

 The idea of establishing order in Baby’s early life might seem intimidating, but here’s something to keep in mind: Baby was on a schedule of their own before they even left the womb!
 Before birth, babies stick to a growth pattern such that they’re ready for deployment on D-Day (Delivery day, that is).
 The first few months in the world can be confusing for a new baby, since their old schedule has suddenly been disrupted.
 Restoring some regularity to Baby’s life might lead to some cries or grumpy faces at first, but many babies adjust to their new routines without much fuss.

 How should I start?

 If Baby is still less than 2 months old, don’t whip out your weekly planner just yet.
 During these early weeks, it’s best to let them dance to their own rhythms.
 However, you can set the stage for future scheduling intervention by feeding Baby at regular intervals of 2 to 3 hours.
 Some parents will also cuddle and communicate more directly with their babies during the daytime, before slowing things down at dusk.